-Required equipment: Classroom supplies such as tables, chairs, flip chart paper, stand and markers, masking tape, A/V equipment, first aid supplies, CPR manikins, barrier devices, AED trainer and AED-compatible manikins.
+Required equipment: Classroom supplies such as tables, chairs, flip chart paper, stand and markers, masking tape, A/V equipment, first aid supplies, adult/child/infant CPR manikins, barrier devices, AED trainer and AED-compatible manikins.

 Recertification: First Aid Instructors remain current for 24 months from the date of certification.
 Only current First Aid Instructors may teach the Society's programs as detailed above.
-First Aid Instructors recertify through the Society's professional development credit system (see page 63).
+First Aid Instructors recertify through the Society's professional development point system (see page 67).

-Fees: The Lifesaving Society exam fee applies to successful candidates only.
+Fees: The Lifesaving Society exam fee applies to successful and unsuccessful candidates alike.

-□ Lifesaving Sport Coach Level 1: provides training for Lifesaving Instructors who wish to coach Lifesaving Sport at the community level.
+Lifesaving Sport Coach Level 1: Provides training for Lifesaving Instructors who wish to coach Lifesaving Sport at the community level.
 The course focuses on the fundamentals of coaching and Lifesaving Sport skills in the pool or in open water.